harimyself/FaceRec/README.md

 Now place the image of the face you want to recoginze under "guess_image" folder.
 Run the "guess.sh" to get the result.
 Just give it a try and have fun :)
+Once trained, please place only one image at a time under "guess_image" folder.

 Prerequisites:
 Octave/Matlab needs to be installed.